adonisjs/v5-docs/content/cookbooks/migrating-to-vite.md

 })
 ```

 Similar to Webpack Encore, you can define multiple entry points.
 Here, for the sake of simplicity, we only have one entry point named `app`.
-This entry point can be used in your views by using the well-known `@entryPointsStyles('app)` and `@entryPointsScripts('app')` helpers tags.
+This entry point can be used in your views using the well-known `@entryPointsStyles('app)` and `@entryPointsScripts('app')` helpers tags.

 So make sure to add all your `Encore.addEntry()` calls to your new Vite configuration.